HER is a film that is both entirely formulaic and completely original.

 It reminds me of something I once heard, “People use their PCs.
 But people love their Macs.”
 I don’t think anyone can fail to consider this incited by Apple’s cult brand.

 HER holds a mirror to what we have now – people disengaged with people.
-The love affair is with the technology that binds us together with a most tenuous adhesive.
+The love affair is with the technology that binds us together.
+It’s a strong but tenuous adhesive.
 It allows insomniacs to have phone sex with strangers and be complicit in auto-asphyxiation ritual using a dead cat’s tail.
 Real human contact is undesirable and unnecessary.

 People are routinely enamoured with their machines and as machines make quantum leaps in capability, this tale could be cautionary.
 Even Telstra now advertises a new phone every year so you can enjoy the hedonic ‘new phone feeling.’